Kate Valentine

 Classic headshot of artist Kate Valentine in her studio.
 She is seated at a glass table surrounded by artwork, her notebook and tablet.
 She is casually dressed in a fluffy jumper and is looking directly at the camera

-Kate Valentine is a painter and printmaker from Aotearoa, now living and working on Gayamaygal Country near Manly, NSW.
-Valentine’s practice has three persistent themes: flora and landscape exploring place, identity and relationship to country; pop inspired works investigating gender expression in consumer culture; and contemporary portraiture.
+Kate Valentine is a painter and printmaker from Aotearoa New Zealand, now living and working on Gayamaygal Country near Manly, NSW.

-Kate Valentine studied printmaking and art history Elam School of Fine Arts, Auckland, with a BFA in Printmaking Elam School of Fine Arts and a BA in Art History (University of Auckland and University of Edinburgh; recipient of the Printmaking Prize).
-Kate also has a Master of Information Studies from Victoria University of Wellington, where she was a Victoria Graduate Scholarship recipient, and awarded the Rosemary Smith-Horton Prize for Digital Technologies.
+Valentine studied printmaking and art history at the Elam School of Fine Arts, Auckland, graduating with a BFA in Printmaking and a BA in Art History from the University of Auckland and the University of Edinburgh, where she received the Printmaking Prize.
+She also holds a Master of Information Studies with Distinction from Victoria University of Wellington, supported by a Victoria Graduate Scholarship and awarded the Rosemary Smith-Horton Prize for Digital Technologies.

-Kate is represented by McCarthy Gallery in Australia.
+Kate Valentine is represented by McCarthy Gallery, Australia.

 Artist Kate Valentine is sitting on the floor with her dog and selected artworks.
 She is wearing jeans and a tshirt and is laughing